-2.1 Stationary straight-line motions
+2.2 Steady straight-line motions

-Focus in the static captive tests is computation of the hydrodynamic forces and moments, i.e. on the forces X and Y plus the yaw moment N for the 3DOF case and the forces Xand Y plus yaw and heel moments N and K for the 4DOF case.
-For a given computed quantity S, for instance Y the related numerical uncertainty must be estimated.
+The focus in the static captive tests is the computation of the hydrodynamic forces and moments, i.e. on the forces X and Y plus the yaw moment N for the 3DOF case and the forces Xand Y plus yaw and heel moments N and K for the 4DOF case.
+For a given computed quantity S, for instance Y, the related numerical uncertainty must be estimated.

 For the iterative component or the statistical convergence, the uncertainty can be estimated by means of the convergence history of the considered quantity, which typically shows some oscillations throughout the solution.
-The running mean RM_Q of the force or moment quantity is used to estimate $U{I,Q}$.
-Subscript Q represents X, Y, N or K. With $RM{Q,max}$ and $RM{Q,min}$ being the maximum and minimum of the running mean oscillations towards the end of the RM history, respectively, the iterative uncertainty can be estimated by
+The running mean RM{o} of the force or moment quantity is used to estimate $U{I,Q}$.
+Subscript Q represents X, Y, N or K. With $RM{O,\text{max}}$ and $RM{O,\text{min}}$ being the maximum and minimum of the running mean oscillations towards the end of the